 12. Can I Manually Control My Nest Thermostat?

 Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
-However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.
+However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

 You can achieve this by disabling the settings in a series of steps: